-Enabling the console
+6.4.1 Enabling the console

 The console must be enabled node by node.
-It should only be enabled on a single node, as one console is able to administer every node referenced inside the central database.
+It should only be enabled on a single node (or a couple of nodes behind a load balancer), as one console is able to administer every node referenced inside the central database.